Crochet Bell Sleeve Shrug: Easy 4-Step Free Pattern

 Bell Sleeve Shaping: Understanding the Increases

-The magic of a crochet bell sleeve shrug lies in how the sleeves are shaped.
-Here’s a closer look at how the increases work to create that beautiful flare:
+The magic of this shrug is in how the sleeves are shaped.
+Here’s a closer look at how the increases create that flare:

 3 Cuff Variations

-The cuffs of your crochet bell sleeve shrug are an easy place to add personal flair.
-Here are three variations to try:
+The cuffs are an easy place to add a personal touch.
+Three variations to try:

 Variation 1: Scalloped Edge